 - Students are only permitted to repeat a course twice.

-Students who wish to repeat a course for a third time or more must secure permission from the Assistant Dean for Academic Affairs.
+Students who wish to repeat a course for a third time or more must secure permission from the Dean's Office.
 Complete the CGS Course Repeat Appeal form (PDF) and submit it to your academic advisor in the College of General Studies Office.
 This form must be submitted at least 5 business days prior to the Add/Drop deadline.